MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 import resVideo from 'assets/opacity.webm';
 import bopVideo from 'assets/bop.webm';-->

-If you're here, it means you want to make some cool animations and that's nice.
-This is a guide on procedural animations and why they matter.
+This guide explains procedural animations and why they matter.

-::: tip
+:::tip

-You should check [basics of animations](https://pixieditor.net/docs/usage/animating/getting-started/) and [getting started with nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) first, to make it easier to understand this guide.
-With that, it's time to dive in.
+To understand this guide better, check [basics of animations](https://pixieditor.net/docs/usage/animating/getting-started/) and [getting started with nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) first.
 :::

 ## Introduction to procedural animations